quiche

 Note that setting retire_if_needed does not prevent this function from returning an IdLimit in the case the caller wants to retire still unannounced Connection IDs.

-The caller is responsible from ensuring that the provided scid is not repeated several times over the connection. quiche ensures that as long as the provided Connection ID is still in use (i.e., not retired), it does not assign a different sequence number.
+The caller is responsible for ensuring that the provided scid is not repeated several times over the connection. quiche ensures that as long as the provided Connection ID is still in use (i.e., not retired), it does not assign a different sequence number.

 Note that if the host uses zero-length Source Connection IDs, it cannot advertise Source Connection IDs and calling this method returns an InvalidState.